- Office: C135 ESC (office) N184 ESC (demonstration area)

 Three years as a test engineer measuring high frequency (1-300 GHz) microwave devices.

-I am currently working on developing lab activities to help students better understand nuclear physics.
+I am currently working on developing lab activities for the general physics courses.